fennec-project/snoopy-operator/README.md

   dataServiceIP: "snoopy-data-svc.snoopy-operator.svc.cluster.local"
   dataServicePort: "51001"
 ```
+ > :warning: Please remark for this example that we have a few specials parameters on tcpdump to be able to use wireshark in the end.
+We need raw packets written to standard out of tcpdump which won't go to the snoopyJob's Pod stdout but instead will be copied to our snoopy data endpoint as a raw stream of packets to store in pcap files.
+So if you want to analyse pcap files the options `-U -w -` that you see above are necessary.

 You can find the sample job and change it at config/samples/job_v1alpha1_snoopyjob.yaml.
 Then apply the file to Kubernetes:
 ```